Satwik95/Stout-Repo-Project/README.md

 ## To run on localhost
 1. Download the repo and the dataset
+2. `pip install -r requirements.txt`
-2. Run `python final.py` from the terminal.
+3. Run `python final.py` from the terminal.
 (File name is already hardcoded)

 ## Visualizations and Description: